 Are You The Victim of Unlawful Business Practices Or Fraud?
-An Unlawful Business Practices Lawyer from Our Firm Can Help.
+An Unlawful Business Practices Lawyer Can Help.

-FortmanSpann is an experienced law firm in representing victims of unlawful business practices.
+FortmanSpann has helped represent victims of unlawful business practices.
 The Federal Trade Commission handles consumer complaints and regulates unfair or deceptive trade practices.
 Every state has enacted consumer protection statutes that are modeled after the Federal Trade Commission Act and constitute the lines of defense for protecting consumers from predatory, deceptive, and unfair business practices.
 Our unlawful business practices lawyer has decades of experience defending clients from unlawful business practices.
 You should note that the statutes vary widely from state to state and encompass a wide range of business practices that are defined as unfair or deceptive including but not limited to:

 - Passing off goods or services as those of another;